 Do the contracts/manuals clearly describe the reimbursement including dispensing fees for each network?

 Review the pharmacy listing to assess how often the PBM made changes to the pharmacy network requirements and participation levels during the examination period.
 Ensure the specific reasons for such changes are reasonable.
 Request all correspondence with pharmacies impacted by any changes.
-Request all correspondence with carriers/employer groups about the network changes.
-Ensure the message conveyed to carriers/employer groups is consistent with the message provided to pharmacies.
+Request all correspondence with insurers and employer groups about the network changes.
+Ensure the message conveyed to insurers and employer groups is consistent with the message provided to pharmacies.

 Review the listing of pharmacies and description of pharmacy network differences to ensure compliance with state and federal requirements.
 Depending on the state’s legal requirements, areas to consider include by are not limited to:

-Does PBM have networks that are comprised solely of affiliate pharmacies?
+Does the PBM have networks that are comprised solely of affiliate pharmacies?

-Does PBM have networks that are comprised solely of mail order pharmacies?
+Does the PBM have networks that are comprised solely of mail order pharmacies?

-Are the reimbursement rates among the differing networks reasonable?
-Or do the rates show differing levels for affiliate only networks?
+Are the reimbursement rates among the differing networks reasonable or do the rates show differing levels for affiliate only networks when compared to networks without affiliates?

 In any Summary of the PBM Network Adequacy that proceeds these standards, consider reviewing the PBM’s contracts and manuals with pharmacies as part of how to ask for specific information about “contracting.”